chriscareycode/nagiostv-ndoutils/README.md

 ------------
 - $ cd NagiosTV
 - $ git pull

-- Your customized config files (config.js, config.php) will not be overwritten.
+Your customized config files (config.js, config.php) will not be overwritten.
-  You may want to check config.php.dist and config.js.dist for new options until I get around to automating that process
+  You may want to check config.php.dist and config.js.dist for new options until I get around to automating that process.

-- If you are having problems, backup your NagiosTV folder, or move it.
+If you are having problems, backup your NagiosTV folder, or move it.
-  Then run through Installation above, and copy your old config.js and config.php into the new NagiosTV folder
+  Then run through Installation above, and copy your old config.js and config.php into the new NagiosTV folder.
+Make sure to compare your configs against the config.dist.php and config.dist.js files also.

 How to show multiple Nagios on one TV
 ------------